aminya/typescript-optimization/README.md

 # TypeScript-optimization
 Compares different for-loops in TypeScript/JavaScript

-Benchmarks are done inside Node, Atom, WebStorm.
+Benchmarks are done inside Node.

 ## Summary:
 - Traditional `for` loops are faster.